 The Sheriff looked at him, then the swear box on the wall.
 “Ah, yes, yes.
 The jar.”

 He reached in and pulled out a coin from the sack, thinking.
-Then, he grabbed his money clip and tossed it to the young man.
+Then, he grabbed a money clip from his pocket and tossed it to the young man.
 “For a lifetime pass of fucks.”
-Junior caught it and grinning, ran away with it.
-Counting it.
+Junior caught it and ran away with it.
+Grinning and counting it.

 The Sheriff kissed the coin he pulled out, “This be my retirement, Morris.
 Might even buy this shitty town and turn it into something.
 You’d like that, would—” he noticed the single coin from before.
 The loner…the gift from the stranger, resting on the counter.
 He put the other coin back and reached for it.

 “Sir,” one of the men entered the saloon, nearly tripped over the gunslinger before catching himself.

 The Sheriff pulled his hand back from the coin and turned.
 Angrily.
 Hiding the sack in his lap.
 “I told you to wait outside.”